 The platform and app marketplace for your app must also be considered.
 ABI Research shows that 58 percent of apps are on Google Android followed by 33 percent on Apple iOS and the rest being Windows phone and Blackberry.
 According to the Apple Press, the Apple App Store is top app marketplace with over 850,000 apps and Google Play comes in second with just over 800,000 apps.
 The other players include the Windows Phone store with 145,000 apps and BlackBerry with around 120,000 apps.

-However, don’t think going direct to the marketplaces is your only option for distributing your app.
-Moby Affiliates, a mobile advertisement marketplace, showed that there are over 70 app marketplaces.
-With so many choices to choose from how would you know which is best?
+However, don’t think going direct to market is your only option for distributing your app.
+Moby Affiliates showed that there are over 70 app stores.
+With so many choices to choose from, how would you know which is best?
 According to Canalys, Google Play accounts for 51 percent of all mobile app downloads with Apple a close second.
 So in the end Google Play and Apple’s App Store are probably your best bet for popular adoption, but develop for more if it’s within you budget.
-A quick note about iOS: it presents the longest list of criteria and has the toughest vetting process for getting your app to market, but don’t let that discourage you.
+A quick note about iOS: it presents the longest list of criteria and has the toughest vetting process for getting your app to market.
+Don’t let that discourage you.
 Press on!

 What are the Risks of Making an App?

 As you know, nothing is ever certain.
 Predicting the success of an app, especially with little to no QA or beta testing, is a tough task.
-The bottom line is that most apps don’t succeed by both the public opinion and developer expectations.
-A Localytics study showed that 25 percent of apps downloaded will only be used once and then deleted.
+The bottom line is that most apps don’t succeed.
+The general public has strong opinions and other developers have high expectations.
+A Localytics study showed that 25 percent of apps are downloaded, used once, and then deleted.
 Sobered yet?
 Vet your idea with an experienced mentor, development team, and/or app marketing team before committing to your big idea.

-Even the considering the risks, you shouldn’t let that deter you from trying.
+Even considering the risks, you shouldn’t let that deter you from trying.
 A good practice is to develop multiple small apps rather than shoulder the risk of betting the farm on one big project.
-This is helpful because it’ll help minimize the risk of failure that’ll totally take you out of the game.
+This is helpful because minimizes the risk of failure.
+If one app fails, you won’t be totally out of the game.
 You’ll have more chances for success.
-One thing that is also certain is that you will make mistakes.
+One thing that is certain:you will make mistakes.
 They just can’t be mistakes big enough to derail your project.
-But don’t lose hope when you do make mistakes, try to learn from them and the result will be better quality apps and products in the future.
-We suggest that you use an agile scrum board like Pivotal Tracker to make sure everyone is on the same page and is on the same timeline.
+But don’t lose hope when you do make mistakes; try to learn from them.
+The result will be better quality apps and products in the future.
+We suggest that you use an Agile scrum board like Pivotal Tracker to make sure everyone is on the same page and is on the same timeline.
 Software like this will help mitigate big mistakes.